Kedhareswer/thesisflow-ai/README.md

 ```
 Edit `.env.local` with your API keys and configuration.

-4. Set up the Python backend (for literature review functionality)
+4. Set up the Python backend (for literature search functionality)
 ```bash
 cd python
 ./setup.bat